OmniMMI/OmniMMI/README.md

 - MiniOmni2-0.5B
 - M4-7B

-For detailed instructions on installation and checkpoints, please consult the [INSTALLATION](INSTALLATION.md) guide.
+For detailed instructions on installation and checkpoints of these baselines, please consult the [INSTALLATION](INSTALLATION.md) guide.

+**Note**: To evaluate audio-input models, we use a TTS model to automatically convert text queries into audio.
+Please install [ChatTTS](https://github.com/2noise/ChatTTS) beforehand.

 ### Usage